 - Harold Pinter's The Dumb Waiter is about two hitmen, Ben and Gus, waiting for their next assignment.
 No prizes will be awarded for guessing who Ben is ordered to kill.

-- In the game Hitman: Silent Assassin, one mission, which has you revisiting the site of a previous mission, turns out to be a setup from your current employers, who are trying to 'terminate' 47 - using another Hitman, codenamed 17.
+- In one mission of Silent Assassin, which has you revisiting the site of a previous mission, turns out to be a setup from your current employers, who are trying to 'terminate' 47 - using another Hitman, codenamed 17.
 47 was both surprised - since he thought he'd killed all of his 'brothers' already - and somewhat insulted that they'd think an inferior model had any chance of taking him out.

-- Somewhat related is the plot for Hitman: Blood Money, in which a major part of the plot involves a rival contract agency called "The Franchise", who is killing off all of the agents from 47's agency.
-Towards the end, only 47 and his contract informer, Diana, are still alive.
+- Somewhat related is the plot for Blood Money, in which a major part of the plot involves a rival contract agency called "The Franchise", who is killing off all the ICA's agents.
+Towards the end, only 47 and his handler, Diana, are still alive.
 They split the remaining money and part their separate ways.
 However, Diana seems to be a turncoat for the Franchise, and "kills" 47 to fulfill the contract on the guy's head by the Franchise's Corrupt Corporate Executive (he wanted 47's clone DNA as a starting point for his own super-assassin cloning scheme).
 This turns out to be a ploy by her to weed out the one behind the Agency's liquidation, and she revives 47 just in time to finish the bloke off.

 - In the Fighting Game Eternal Champions, this is how the character Shadow died - her organization realized she wanted to turn against them, and thus "gave" her a trip off the 100th floor of their headquarters.